tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ## Choose to receive the native or simple delivery schedule

-Please see this page to choose between the native or simple delivery schedule:
+If you choose the webhook API, you may choose between the native or simple delivery schedule:

 {% page-ref page="delivery-schedule.md" %}